RawanMahmoud-2/Breas-Cancer-prediction-Machine-Learning-Model/README.md

 # Breas-Cancer-prediction-Machine-Learning-Model
-This machine learning model is designed using python to detect and classify breast cancer as either benign or malignant based on the dataset from the Breast Cancer Wisconsin dataset.
+This machine learning model is designed using python to detect and classify breast cancer as either benign or malignant based on the dataset from a Breast Cancer  dataset.
 The model performs several key steps from data processing to evaluation algorithms.

 Steps
 1. Exploratory Data Analysis (EDA)